-For the analysis of any time-to-event outcomes treatment effects will be modelled using a proportional hazards time-to-event model and Kaplan-Meier estimates will also be plotted with confidence intervals for each treatment arm with extended at-risk tables [46].
+For the analysis of any time-to-event outcomes treatment effects will be modelled using a proportional hazards time-to-event model and Kaplan-Meier estimates will also be plotted with confidence intervals for each treatment arm with extended at-risk tables [53].

-The COSI Study IRAS No: 3 ---------------- ------------

 In addition, we will also undertake supplementary analysis on the secondary outcomes to estimate the intervention effect in those that received the intervention sessions as planned as outlined in the primary outcome analysis.
+Structural equation modeling will be used to examine the impact of the COS-P on the HCC levels of both mothers and children as a reflection of their stress levels.
+This method was selected as it enables to assess the relationships between multiple co-occurring independent (type of intervention and psychosocial adversity from demographic), dependent (Children HCC), and mediating variables (maternal mental health, behavior and HCC) simultaneously, as specified by the theoretical biobehavioral synchrony model [54,55].

+The COSI Study IRAS No: 303294 Sponsor: Anna Freud Centre V8.0 12 09 2023

 Information on adverse events (AEs) will be collected from a survey administered at each data collection timepoint, as well as any unsolicited reports made by participants outside of these timepoints.
 Physical adverse events will be coded using the MedDRA coding dictionary.
 AEs will be summarised at the Preferred Term level and System Organ Class level.
 Social adverse events will be coded using terms chosen by the study investigators.
 Kaplan Meier plots will be used to examine rates of withdrawals by arm due to any AE.
 The number of participants requiring social care involvement for the family will be tabulated by arm and Kaplan-Meier plots will be used to examine the time to social care involvement by arm.
 This specific AE will be collected via the adverse events questionnaire items completed at each data collection timepoint.
 All AEs will be tabulated by arm and severity for the number of participants with at least one adverse event and the number of adverse events.
 We will also calculate odds ratios and incident rate ratios and their 95% CIs for binary and count AE outcomes at SOC level using logistic regression and Zero-Inflated Poisson model or negative Binomial model, following the same framework as the primary analysis model using appropriate generalized linear models with adjustments.
-The results from these models will be presented graphically along with the raw counts using visual approaches such as the dot plot [47].
+The results from these models will be presented graphically along with the raw counts using visual approaches such as the dot plot [56].